ST10092282/POE_PART1_PROG6221/README.md

 ## Enter the Number of Ingredients
 After choosing to add a recipe, you will be asked to enter the number of ingredients you want to add.

+## Enter Ingredient Details
+After entering the number of ingredients, you will be asked to enter the name, quantity, unit of measurement, number of steps, and description for each ingredient.

+## Return to the Main Menu
+After adding the steps and descriptions for the ingredients, you will be taken back to the main menu where you can choose other options.

+## Display the Full Recipe
+To view the full recipe and its information, choose option 2 in the main menu.
+This will display all the ingredients entered by the user with their names, quantities, unit of measurements, their steps, and description.

+## Scale the Ingredients Quantities
+To scale the ingredients quantities, choose option 3 in the main menu.
+You will be asked to enter the number of the recipe you want to scale and the scale factor.

+## Reset the Quantities
+To reset the quantities of the recipe, choose option 4 in the main menu.
+You will be asked if you are sure you want to reset the quantities.

+## Clear All the Data
+To clear all the data, choose option 5 in the main menu.
+You will be asked if you are sure you want to clear all the data.

+## Add a New Recipe
+After clearing the data, you will be directed back to the main menu and asked to add a new recipe again.
+Repeat the steps as required.